Gordon Smart

-Gordon Smart (born 31 March 1980) is a Scottish broadcaster and former journalist who was the editor of the Scottish Sun.
-He provides holiday relief presenting on BBC Radio 5 Live.
+Gordon Smart is a Scottish broadcaster and journalist.
+He was the former editor of the Scottish Sun, during the 2014, Scottish referendum and the staging of the Glasgow, 2014 Commonwealth Games.
+He currently presents across BBC Radio 5 Live, and is an occasional co-host of Morning Live on BBC One.
+He was previously employed as a presenter over a period of four years, with independent broadcaster, Radio X, including shifts on their Evening Show format where he interviewed high profile celebrities including comedian, Russell Brand.

 Journalism career

 Smart was born in Edinburgh and raised in Kinross.
 His career in journalism started at DC Thomson in Dundee as a junior reporter on the Evening Telegraph and Dundee Courier in June 1998.
 He studied journalism at Napier University in Edinburgh.

 Unable to find work in newspapers, Smart worked as a football coach for Dutch company Coerver between 2001 and 2002.
 After two football injuries he returned to Scotland to work for Deadline Press and Picture Agency, covering news in the east of Scotland.
 When the MTV Europe Music Awards were held in Edinburgh in 2003, Smart was introduced to Victoria Newton, then editor of the Bizarre showbiz column of The Sun newspaper who gave him shifts for the Sun in London, leading to a three-month contract with the News of the World.

 Smart joined Bizarre at The Sun in 2004 as Victoria Newton's deputy; then became column editor when she was promoted to head of entertainment in November 2007.
 His column comprised a 'cabinet' of Pete Samson ("Office of the minister of music"), Danielle Lawler and other deputies.
 Lawler left to join The Daily Mirror as a 3am Girl soon after, while Samson now holds the US Editor position at The Sun.

 In 2013, he was one of the witnesses to the helicopter crash at the Clutha pub in Glasgow which killed ten people.

 Smart became a deputy editor of The Sun in London in May 2016 but left the paper altogether in November 2016 to focus on business and broadcasting interests.